ACHIEVEMENTS & ACCOLADES

 "There are many reasons why a photograph can be great.
 It can be the timing or a precious moment captured or a scene that resonates with people in some way.
 It could be about the technical capabilities needed to create it and of course composition plays its part.
 I agree with all of that.
 That said, for me the images I am always striving for are the ones that evoke a mood or a feeling.
 If I can do that with any image, no matter what the processing or workflow needed to achieve it, then I have achieved my goal.
 Unfortunately, it often doesn't come together, but that is what I am shooting for."

-Originally from the Bronx, New York, Vincent moved to Northern California in 1996.
-The beauty and variety of the California coast inspired him take up photography in 2007.
-He lives in Oakland and keeps busy as a musician and manager of digital communications for a nonprofit foundation.
+Originally a musician and web designer from New York City, Vincent moved to Northern California and became instantly inspired by the beauty of the California coast which eventually led him to start dabbling with photography in 2010.
+He currently lives in Oakland and in addition to being a visual artist, continues to keep himself busy as a musician and the manager of digital communications for a local nonprofit foundation.

-Vincent travels widely throughout the West for his inspirations.
+Vincent travels widely throughout the West, most notably California, Oregon, Washington, Arizona and Utah for his inspirations.
 Favorite locations to shoot are the Pacific coast, national parks, the southwest deserts, the Hawaiian islands, mountain lakes, streams, and anywhere in the San Francisco Bay Area.